Kotlin/KEEP/proposals/stdlib/durations-and-time-measurement.md

 }
 ```

-A `TimeMark` is not serializable because it isn't possible to restore the captured time point upon deserialization
+Instances of `TimeMark` are usually not serializable because it isn't possible to restore the captured time point upon deserialization
 in a meaningful way.

 ### Monotonic TimeSource